 The application for the Clinical Psychology PhD with Major Area of Study in Geropsychology and the Clinical Psychology PhD with Major Area of Study in Trauma Psychology is the same.

 All application materials are due on the 1st of December for Fall admission.
-PhD applicant interview day is to be announced.
+PhD applicant interview day is FRIDAY, FEBRUARY 1, 2019.

 Application requirements for the Clinical Psychology PhD with Major Area of Study in Geropsychology and the Clinical Psychology PhD with Major Area of Study in Trauma Psychology are as follows: